szkkng/jg-granular/README.md

 # JG-Granular
-This is a streaming granular made with JUCE and gen~ c++ export.
+This is a real-time granular fx plugin made with JUCE and gen~ c++ export.

 ![JG-Granular.png](Resources/jg-granular.png)

-This project is an example of using APVTS (juce::AudioProcessorValueTreeState) to link the exported code with juce ui, so I will not add any new features to this plugin.
+This project is an example of using APVTS (juce::AudioProcessorValueTreeState) to link the exported code with custom JUCE UIs, so I will not add any new features to this plugin.

-For more features, powerful sounds and beautiful UI, grab [Stranular](https://twitter.com/i/events/1511024968490164226?s=20).

 ## Installing